 Marie S. Lindo passed away in August 2007.
 She believed in education and wanted the best for her three children, two of whom attended Maryknoll School.
 This scholarship was established by her daughter, Paula Lindo Boyce '63, to recognize and memorialize the memory of Marie and to make the opportunity for learning accessible to all children that come from single-parent families who have financial need.

-Created in 1998 to honor the Monsignor who epitomized our Maryknoll School motto, Noblesse Oblige, “to whom much is given, much is expected,” this scholarship is funded by the proceeds from the Monsignor Charles Kekumano Scholarship Dinner.
-The Kekumano Scholarship is awarded annually to a returning Maryknoll junior or senior who demonstrates financial need, is Roman Catholic, has a solid academic record, and takes the teachings of the Catholic faith and puts them into action by serving others in a way that serves both the school and the greater community.
+This scholarship is funded by the proceeds from the Noblesse Oblige Award & Scholarship Dinner.
+The Noblesse Oblige Endowed Scholarship is awarded annually to Maryknoll 9–12 graders who demonstrate financial need, have a solid academic record, and take the teachings of the Catholic faith and puts them into action by serving others in a way that serves both the school and the greater community.

 Established in 1992, this scholarship is given in honor of Robert “Foxy” Thomas.
 Mr. Thomas was an avid sports enthusiast who admired the competitiveness of Maryknoll’s athletes, particularly in basketball, which led him to leave the bulk of his estate to fund this scholarship.
 The Robert “Foxy” Thomas Scholarship is awarded to students based on their demonstrated special qualities of leadership, scholarship, potential for contribution to the school’s co-curricular programs, and financial need.

 Established in 2001 from the estate of Rudolph Sylva ’35, this scholarship is awarded annually to students with proven scholastic promise, with preference given to those of Hawaiian or part-Hawaiian ancestry.